 Don’t forget to inform your esthetician that you recently received a facelift.
 That way, they can avoid any areas that might cause irritation.

 During your facial, ask your esthetician to focus on the areas that were a concern before your facelift.
 Time and gravity will still impact these areas, as they did prior to your cosmetic surgery.

 By giving these areas a little extra, tender care, you can improve your facelift recovery time and the healing process.

-To learn more about the face procedures we offer, give our interactive face tool a try.
+To learn more about the face procedures we offer, please look into all of the treatments we offer. .

 According to the New York Times, late 19th and early 20th-century literature documents some of the first experimentation with cosmetic surgery methods.